The Definitive Guide on How to Get a Conservatorship

 The Confidential Conservator Screening form is all about you, the petitioner.
 It asks about your relation to the proposed conservatee and your criminal background, among other things.

-Since the proposed conservator would have access to the conservatee’s home, medical records, finances and more, the court does its due diligence in making sure the proposed conservator is upstanding and unlikely to exploit the conservatee or misuse their authority.
+Since the proposed conservator would have access to the conservatee’s home, medical records, finances and more, the court does its due diligence in ensuring the proposed conservator is upstanding and unlikely to exploit the conservatee or misuse their authority.

-If this is your first time applying for a conservatorship, it is a good idea to keep a lawyer on your team to guide you even after the conservatorship has been granted.
-This way, you can focus on caring for your elderly loved one while the lawyer handles the more complex aspects of the conservatorship.
+If this is your first time applying for a conservatorship, it is a good idea to keep a lawyer on your team to guide you even after the conservatorship has been granted so you can focus on caring for your elderly loved one while your lawyer handles the more complex aspects of the conservatorship.

 The initial petition from the first step as well as a Notice of Hearing — Guardianship or Conservatorship should be delivered to the proposed conservatee by a person who is not involved in the conservatorship, such as a third party or family member.
 A citation, which formally requires the proposed conservatee to appear in court at the hearing on the petition, may also need to be served.